-The strategy for providing water services to development in the Smithville MCP Area has been developed to optimize the use of existing and future road corridors and to take advantage of planned improvements to existing roads.
+Plan and developed to optimize the use of existing and future road corridors and to take advantage of planned improvements to existing roads.

 The provision of water services to the early development phases of the Smithville MCP Area will be coordinated with the servicing of the Northwest Quadrant Secondary Plan Area, which is adjacent to MCP Block Plan Areas 1, 2, and 3.
-Meeting the future water demands of development in the expanded Smithville Urban Area will require upgrades to the Smithville Pumping Station to provide additional pumping capacity.
+Meeting the future water demands of development in the expanded Smithville Urban Area will require the water infrastructure improvements identified in the Water and Wastewater Servicing Master Plan that was completed for the Smithville MCP. upgrades to the Smithville Pumping Station to provide additional pumping capacity.